PlatONnetwork/client-sdk-java/doc/Java-SDK-en.md

 Request<?, DebugWaitSlashingNodeList>
 ```

-The `WaitSlashingNode` List Object in the `DebugWaitSlashingNodeList` property is the corresponding stored data
+The WaitSlashingNode list object in the DebugWaitSlashingNodeList property is the corresponding storage data

 * **Example**